cython/cython/docs/src/userguide/nogil.rst

 almost impossible to know that you aren't going to trigger one of these.

-If you want a reliable lock then use the tools in the builtin ``threading`` module.
+If you want a reliable lock then use the tools in the standard library's ``threading`` module.